Smart contracts and reaction-function games: Symmetric investment games

 \end{definition}

-Technically, the property bears resemblance to the ``evolutionary stable strategy'' (ESS) refinement of Nash equilibrium prominent in evolutionary game theory \citep[][]{MaynardSmithPrice1973}.\footnote{Further evidence to this point is given in the Appendix, where we simulate ``evolution'' of a pool of reaction functions in a public-good setting.
-The simulations indicate that evolutionary selection indeed would push towards a pool of mainly norm-proof reactions.}
+This is not an equilibrium property, in the sense that we do not require $R^*_i$ to be optimal against a specific $R_{-i}$, but rather an alternative interpretation of safe play.
+Even if you do not know which norm $R$ the others might settle on, playing $R^*_i$ is a safe and reasonable choice at least as good as conforming to the norm.

-Norm-proof reaction functions have a certain structure in symmetric investment games.
-We say that a reaction function $R_i$ exhibits \emph{conditional collaboration} if it satisfies the following two criteria: if the others coordinate, then $i$ does as well; if not, then $i$ matches at least the minimum investment but undercuts the maximum investment.
-That is, $R_i \in \mathcal{R}_i$ exhibits \textbf{conditional collaboration} if, for each $\alpha \in \{ 1, \dots, H\}$, $R_i(\alpha,\dots,\alpha) = \alpha$ and, for all remaining $a_{-i} \in A_{-i}$,
+Norm-proof reaction functions turn out to have a certain structure in symmetric investment games.
+We say that a reaction function $R_i$ exhibits \emph{conditional collaboration} if it satisfies the following two criteria: if the others coordinate (play the same action), then $i$ does as well; if not, then $i$ matches at least the minimum investment and at most the maximum investment.
+That is, $R_i \in \mathcal{R}_i$ exhibits \textbf{conditional collaboration} if, for each $\alpha \in \{ 0, \dots, H\}$, $R_i(\alpha,\dots,\alpha) = \alpha$ and, for all remaining $a_{-i} \in A_{-i}$,

 The principle of conditional collaboration is familiar from behavioral economics, where experimental evidence has shown that participants are often willing to contribute more the more others contribute \citep[e.g.][]{Fischbacheretal2001}.
-This has typically been rationalized by preferences reflecting altruism, ``warm glow'', or reciprocity \citep[e.g.][]{Sugden1984,Croson2007}.
+This has typically been rationalized by preferences reflecting altruism or reciprocity \citep[e.g.][]{Sugden1984,Croson2007}.
 We offer an alternative perspective where conditional collaboration arises even without such ``moral preferences''.
-For reaction functions, conditional collaboration can instead be rationalized through norm-proofness.
+For reaction functions, conditional collaboration can be rationalized through norm-proofness.

-\begin{theorem} For symmetric investment games, a monotone reaction function is norm-proof if and only if it exhibits conditional collaboration. \end{theorem}
+\begin{observation} For symmetric investment games, a monotone reaction function is norm-proof if and only if it exhibits conditional collaboration. \end{observation}

-There is a unique reaction function exhibiting conditional collaboration if there are only two players (``match the other's action'') or only two ordered actions (``match the minimum action of the others''), both which are safe.
-However, with more players and actions, the class is large (and may contain unsafe reactions).
-In common to all of them is that, for symmetric investment games, the desirable high-investment outcome is always supported in reaction-function equilibrium.
+There is a unique reaction function exhibiting conditional collaboration if there are only two players (``match the other's action''), which is safe.
+However, with more players, the class is large and may contain unsafe reactions.

-\begin{theorem} For symmetric investment games, all profiles consisting only of reaction functions that exhibit conditional collaboration support the high-investment outcome $(H,\dots,H)$ in reaction-function equilibrium. \end{theorem}

 Next, we present a novel consistency property to capture that $i$'s reaction foremost should be determined by $i$'s own payoffs.
 The reaction should therefore be consistent across \emph{payoff-equivalent} action profiles.
 Formally, if $i$'s payoffs are the same at $a_{-i}$ and $a'_{-i}$ regardless of the action that $i$ takes, so $u_i(a_i,a_{-i}) = u_i(a_i,a'_{-i})$ for each action~$a_i$, then $i$'s reaction should also be the same, $R_i(a_{-i}) = R_i(a'_{-i})$.
 This is a refinement of the symmetry property.